 The owner of the policy has the sole right to the values and payments in the contract, and the owner decides who both the annuitant and the beneficiaries are.
 The age and sex of the annuitant is how the insurance company determines how much and when income is paid.

-Despite what you may think, the annuitant and owner don't have to be the same person.
-And if and when the owner passes away, the beneficiary receives the proceeds and can create their own schedule of payments at that time.
+The annuitant and owner don't have to be the same person.
+If the owner passes away, the beneficiary receives the proceeds and can create their own schedule of payments at that time.

 The insurance company issues the policy and has to honor the promises in it.
 Guarantees in the policy are only as good as the financial ability of the insurance company to pay claims.

-Nonqualified annuities have three key tax benefits worth thinking about:
+Non-qualified variable annuities have three key tax benefits:

 - Tax-deferred growth: No tax is paid on the growth, capital gains, or dividends of the subaccounts until money is taken out.